hackware1993/ChenSort/README.md

 **The time complexity is O(n) at best and O(nlogn) at worst, the space complexity is O(n), and it is stable.**

-Randomly generate [1000,10000000] random numbers in the range [-2^63,2^63-1], average speed is 3 times faster than Quicksort, fastest is 20 times.
+Randomly generate [1000,10000000] random numbers in the range [-2^63,2^63-1], average speed is 3 times faster than Quicksort, fastest is 20 times(single thread).
 Traditional counting sorts and bucket sorts cannot handle such a large range of values because the performance is worse than Quicksort.

 [Android APK demo, 6.05 MB](https://github.com/hackware1993/ChenSort/blob/master/ChenSort_Android.apk)